 - Context, Approach and Objectives

 Zambia is relatively water-rich compared to other countries in southern Africa.
 However, water availability varies considerably between different regions of the country, seasons and years.
-As Zambia’s economy and population are rapidly growing there are increasing demands for water from multiple sectors.
-In addition, the government’s National Development Plan has identified energy and food production as priorities and both are heavily dependent on water availability, allocation and quality.
+As Zambia’s economy and population are rapidly growing water demands of multiple sectors are increasing.
+The government’s National Development Plan has identified energy and food production as priorities.
+Both are heavily dependent on water availability, allocation and quality.
 In Zambia, the International Water Stewardship Programme (IWaSP) aims to improve water security for 184,000 people, with a focus on partnerships with the beverage, agricultural and hydropower sectors.
-IWaSP is implemented by the long-standing Reform of the Water Sector Programme of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, which has been partnering with the government of Zambia in the water sector for the last 45 years.
+IWaSP is implemented in cooperation with the long-standing Reform of the Water Sector Programme of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, which has been partnering with the government of Zambia in the water sector for the last 45 years.

 IWaSP Partnerships in Zambia

 Water resource protection

 Holistic multi-stakeholder approach to improving urban water security

 2016 to 2020

 Water resource governance and management

 Currently IWaSP supports two partnerships and one cooperation with several projects in Zambia